Stuart Atha: Military career

 Following a tour as the Harrier tactics specialist at the Air Warfare Centre, Atha attended the Advanced Command and Staff Course at Bracknell (1999–2000), and was promoted to wing commander on 1 July 1999.
 He then assumed command of No 3 (Fighter) Squadron, again flying the Harrier GR7.

 Following his command tour, Atha joined the Ministry of Defence Directorate of Operational Capability for a short spell before becoming the Personal Staff Officer to the Chief of the Air Staff, Air Chief Marshal Sir Jock Stirrup.
 He was promoted to group captain on 1 January 2005.
 In early 2006, he attended the Higher Command and Staff Course.
 Atha was station commander of RAF Coningsby from 1 December 2006 to 15 December 2008.

 Atha is a veteran of the conflicts in both the Balkans and Gulf with combat missions flown in Operation Deliberate Force (Bosnia 1995), Operation Allied Force (Kosovo 1999) and Operation Telic (Iraq 2003).
 On 31 October 2003, he was awarded the Distinguished Service Order for his leadership in Iraq.
 He was appointed Aide-de-Camp to the Queen on 12 February 2007.

-He served in Afghanistan in support of Operation Herrick from October 2009 to March 2010, for which he was awarded a Queen's Commendation for Valuable Service.
+Atha served in Afghanistan in support of Operation Herrick from October 2009 to March 2010, being awarded the Queen's Commendation for Valuable Service.

-Atha's tour in the Middle East was followed in April 2010 with an appointment as Head of Joint Capability at the Ministry of Defence.
+Atha's tour of the Middle East was followed in April 2010 with an appointment as Head of Joint Capability at the Ministry of Defence.
 He was promoted to air vice marshal and appointed Air Officer Commanding No.1 Group RAF on 12 August 2011.

 Atha served as the Air Component Commander for the London Olympics Air Security in 2012.
 He was appointed Chief of Staff (Operations) at the Permanent Joint Headquarters in 2014; he handed over to Air Vice Marshal Gary Waterfall on 16 May 2016.
 He was promoted to air marshal on 27 May 2016.
 In June 2016, he became Deputy Commander Operations at RAF Air Command in succession to Air Marshal Greg Bagwell.

 Atha was succeeded by Air Marshal Gerry Mayhew as Deputy Commander Operations on 3 May 2019 and retired from active service on 14 October 2019.

-Atha was appointed Companion of the Order of the Bath (CB) in the 2015 New Year Honours and Knight Commander of the Order of the British Empire (KBE) in the 2019 Birthday Honours.
+Appointed a Companion of the Order of the Bath (CB) in the 2015 New Year Honours, Atha became a Knight Commander of the Order of the British Empire (KBE) in the 2019 Birthday Honours.

 Personal life

 In 1989, Atha married Caroline Dick.
-Together they have five children: four daughters and one son.
+Sir Stuart and Lady Atha have five children: four daughters and one son.

 Legacy

-A street was named for Atha in Kilmarnock, Atha Wynd.
+A street is named after Atha in Kilmarnock; Atha Wynd.